 From Start to Finish

 Previous visitors to Cherry and Wendy’s exhibitions at Harbour House will be familiar with the convivial atmosphere they create in the gallery, usually at work at easel or table and always willing to discuss techniques and materials.
 Local artists may also have come across workshops and art society demonstrations with the artists.
+Ceramicist Susan Luker joins them for this exhibition that forms part of the South Hams Arts Forum Arts Trail across the region.
 Keen for visitors to see how their paintings are actually made, the artists will display sketchbooks and mood boards alongside step-by-step instructions for selected exhibits.
-An illustrated booklet will be available for sale in the exhibition, to include method descriptions, step-by-step images and a materials list.

 Wendy Chudley is inspired by the local environment and paints in the studio from her plein air sketches, notes and memories.
 She was the 2015 winner of the ‘New Fresh Artist’ competition held by Mayne Gallery of Kingsbridge, and exhibits regularly across the South West.